zeroluck/docs/sources/reference/oxd/index.md

 }
 ```

-oxD must provide:
+oxD has to handle these issues:

- 1.  simultaneous requests handling for multiple plugins (one oxD for multiple apache plugins);
+1.  simultaneous requests handling for multiple plugins (one oxD for
+multiple Apache plugins)
- 2.  one apache plugin can send multiple commands sequentially without input steam closing (resource reusing - better performance)
+2.  one Apache plugin can send multiple commands sequentially without

-Streams are considered as characters streams (according to [Reader](http://docs.oracle.com/javase/6/docs/api/java/io/Reader.html)).
-To distinguish different commands sent from the same plugin (within the same session) length prefix is used.
-First 4 characters are always length of command that follows directly after it.
-(Example: 0154 - command consists of 154 characters).
+closing the input stream.
+The idea behind that is reusing of ressources
+to improve the performance of the network connection.

+According to the [JDK documentation][jdk6-documentation] data streams
+are considered as character streams.
+The `length` prefix is used to
+distinguish between the different commands sent from the same plugin
+within the same session.
+The first four characters represent the length
+of the command that follows directly after it.
+As an example, `0154`
+indicates a command of 154 characters.

 ## Command Response Status